-Southern Door County and parts of Brown and Kewaunee counties hold one of the most unique cultural landscapes in Wisconsin.
-Beginning in the 1850s, Belgian immigrants settled in this region and built communities that shaped the farms, chapels, churches, and distinctive Belgian brick homes that still stand today.
+Southern Door County and parts of Brown and Kewaunee counties form one of the most unique cultural landscapes in Wisconsin.
+In the 1850s, Belgian immigrants settled here and built new communities.
+Their farms, chapels, churches, and distinctive brick homes still shape the countryside today.

-Driving the quiet rural roads around Brussels, Namur, and the surrounding countryside reveals a landscape filled with history.
-Weathered farmhouses, roadside chapels, old schoolhouses, and distinctive Belgian brick buildings remain as reminders of the early settlers who built their lives here.
+Drive the quiet rural roads around Brussels, Namur, and the surrounding countryside, and you will find a landscape rich with history.
+Weathered farmhouses, roadside chapels, and old schoolhouses stand across the fields.
+Many Belgian brick buildings still remain as reminders of the early settlers who built their lives here.

 The Belgian Settlement of Northeastern Wisconsin

-Belgian immigrants began arriving in northeastern Wisconsin in the mid-1800s, many coming from the Wallonia region of Belgium.
-They were drawn by the availability of farmland and the opportunity to build new communities.
+Belgian immigrants began arriving in northeastern Wisconsin in the mid-1800s.
+Many came from the Wallonia region of Belgium.
+They sought farmland and the chance to build new communities.

-Many families settled in areas that would later become the towns of Brussels, Namur, Champion, and Rosiere.
-Over time, these communities developed strong traditions centered around farming, faith, and family life.
+Families settled in areas that later became Brussels, Namur, Champion, and Rosiere.
+Over time these communities developed strong traditions centered on farming, faith, and family life.

-Churches like St. Francis in Brussels became the center of Belgian immigrant communities throughout southern Door County, serving both religious and social roles for early farming families.
+Churches such as St. Francis in Brussels quickly became the heart of these communities.
+They served both religious and social roles for local farming families.

 Why Belgian Settlers Built with Brick